-In the 2018 round, Europlanet awarded grants to:
+In the 2018 round, Europlanet awarded a grant of:

 - 7 500 Euros to the Connacht Schools Radio Telescope Network, to install eight radio telescopes in schools across the west of Ireland, led by NUI Galway (Ireland).

-In the 2017 round, Europlanet awarded grants to:
+In the 2017 round, Europlanet awarded grants to two projects:

 - 7 000 Euros to ‘Planets in Your Hands’ a project to construct models of planetary surfaces in square frames, giving a visual and tangible representation of a wide range of environments in our Solar System.

-In the 2016 round, Europlanet awarded grants to:
+In the 2016 round, Europlanet awarded a grant of:

 In the 2012/2013 round, Europlanet awarded grants to three projects:

 - 6000 Euros to ‘Gaming a better Environmental Understanding’, a project to develop and prototype games that teach environmental science and planetary environments, aimed at teenagers, adults and the visually impaired, led by Astrosphere New Media Association (US/Portugal).

 - 6 000 Euros for ‘Meet our neighbours! – A tactile experience’, a project to to produce a set 13 tactile images of the main objects of the Solar System.

 In the 2011/2012 round, Europlanet awarded grants to three projects:

 - 7 500 Euros to make a series of films ‘Back into the Future – Observing the Transit of Venus Now and Then’ films led by Széchenyi István Gimnázium High School (Hungary).

 In the 2010/2011 round, Europlanet awarded grants to two projects:

 - 12 000 Euros to the Virtual Mars Rover (VMR) Mars Life Challenge multiplayer game for mobile phones

 - 4 000 Euros to fund 3D tactile models of the Moon for the visually impaired for use in planetaria led by the University of Valencia.

 In the 2009/2010 round, Europlanet awarded grants to two projects:

 - 10 000 Euros to ‘A Space Eyeful – a Virtual Microscope for Extraterrestrial Rocks ‘, led by the Open University, UK

 - 5 000 Euros to The Rosetta Lander LEGO kit, led by Lightcurve Films (Portugal/Netherlands).